 Dangerous products are constantly being released to consumers with devastating consequences.
-The responsible parties should be held accountable when their merchandise harms innocent people.
-You may be entitled to compensation if a defective drug or other item has harmed you or a loved one.
+The product manufacturers and other responsible parties should be held accountable when their merchandise harms innocent people.
+You may be entitled to compensation if a defective drug or other item harmed you or a loved one.

-A Dallas defective product attorney could guide you through the legal process after your initial case review.
-During a free consultation, we can determine which type of product liability case you are faced with and review your options for legal recourse.
+A Dallas personal injury lawyer can guide you through the legal process after your initial case review.
+During a free consultation, we can determine which type of product liability case you face and review your options for legal recourse.
 Call us today for more information.